JulianGriffin11/Portfolio_Projects/Project 1 - Spotify Symphony/Chapter 3 - Results & Findings/README.md

 **Danceability** emerged as a key factor influencing song popularity, indicating that songs with higher danceability tend to be more successful.
 While **Energy** and **Tempo** also played a role in popularity, their influence was less pronounced compared to danceability.

-My Advice for Artists: Producers should first focus on crafting songs that resonate with specific listener moods or genres.
+**My Advice for Artists**: Producers should first focus on crafting songs that resonate with specific listener moods or genres.
 Once that foundation is set, the next priority should be to enhance the danceability of the track, as this factor has a strong correlation with popularity.
 While other song attributes do show some relationship with popularity, the impact isn't substantial enough to warrant a major shift in musical direction.
 So, honing in on danceability could be the key to increasing a song's success.

 ---

-## 📈 **5.
+## ⛵� **5.
 Interpretation of Results**

 While the linear regression model did not explain a large percentage of the variability in popularity, it still provided valuable insights into the relative importance of each attribute.
 The limited predictive power of the model indicates that there are other, unknown factors influencing popularity.